California State Route 24: History

 At least one published map from the 1960s incorrectly showed Route 24 extending eastward from Interstate 680 in Walnut Creek to Route 4 in Pittsburg that followed the Ygnacio Valley Road-Kirker Pass Road-Railroad Avenue corridor, presumably as a future extension that never materialized.
 A 1970 State Highway Map shows this corridor as a future Route 24 bypass.

-A 1956 version of Thomas Brothers maps shows Mt.
-Diablo Blvd. where present day Northgate Road is and labeled as Route 24, winding and climbing the mountain.
+A 1956 version of Thomas Brothers maps shows Mount Diablo Boulevard where present day Northgate Road is and labeled as Route 24, winding and climbing the mountain.

 Exit list

-Mileage is measured from SR 24's original western terminus, now part of Interstate 980.
+Under the official exit list by Caltrans, mileage is measured from SR 24's original western terminus, now part of Interstate 980.